prabin1080/learn_nextjs/README.md

 ## Chapter 7
 > React has a set of functions called hooks.
 Hooks allow you to add additional logic such as state to your components.
 > You can think of state as any information in your UI that changes over time, usually triggered by user interaction.

+## Chapter 8
+While React excels at building UI, it does take some work to independently build that UI into a fully functioning scalable application.
+There are also newer React features, like Server and Client Components, that require a framework.